caleb531/open-conference-url/README.md

 All subdomains are matched automatically, so having `zoom.us` in the list will still match `us02web.zoom.us` in a conference URL.

+### calendar_names

+The `calendar_names` is a comma-separated list of calendar names on your local system for which to fetch events.
+If you leave this field blank, then the workflow will implicitly fetch check all calendars for event data.

 ### event_time_threshold_mins

 The `event_time_threshold_mins` is an integer representing the number of